MayKali/Reinforcement-Learning-in-pathfinding/README.md

 To run the game, simply execute the `Simulation.py` script.
 This will start the game interface and the Q-Learning algorithm.

-Please note that this is a simple implementation of Q-Learning and is intended for educational purposes.
-It may not be optimized for performance or scalability.
+Please note that this is a simple implementation of Q-Learning and was created as a fun little project after my 1st year of undergrad.

 ## Dependencies